abolix/PopupPlus-Bypasser/README.md

-I'm will write the readme as soon as i have time .
+I will write the readme as soon as i have time .